yuhongye/btree/README.md

 # btree
-Java implement In-Memory b-tree, port of Google/btree to Java
+Java implement In-Memory b-tree, port of Google/btree to Java.
+See also https://github.com/google/btree